ibm-cloud-docs/vpc/vsi_is_ssh_keys.md

     ```
    {: codeblock}

-1. Run `terraform apply` to update the resource block with the new name.
+1. Run `terraform apply` to update the resource with the new name.

 ## Deleting your SSH key by using the CLI
 {: #deleting-ssh-keys-cli}